Treatments · ADHD & neurodivergent care

 Is this affirming therapy or behavioural therapy that tries to fix me?

 Affirming.
-ADHD is treated as a real neurotype with strengths and challenges, not as a flaw to correct.
+We approach ADHD through a neurodiversity-affirming lens that recognizes both strengths and challenges, rather than treating it as a flaw to correct.
 Sessions focus on building systems that work with your brain, repairing self-trust, and unlearning the shame layered on by years of being told to try harder.

 I was diagnosed late in life.
 Is that something you work with?